meshtastic/meshtastic/docs/software/other/nrf52-TODO.md

 example of a more complex BLE service:
 <https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide/custom-hrm>

-See g_ADigitalPinMap to see how arduino maps to the real gpio#s - and all in P0
+See g_ADigitalPinMap to see how Arduino maps to the real GPIO#s - and all in P0

 ```cpp
 #define LED1 14